jlanga/ht_quant/README.md

 #> Downloading and installing remote packages.
 ```

-The initial setup of the conda environment will take a while.
-If the conda environment has already been created in the system, then this can be declared as a `snakemake` argument.
+The initial setup of the conda environment will take a while, as all the required software will need to be downloaded and installed in the system.
+If the conda environment has already been created in the system, then this can be declared as a `snakemake` argument to avoid repeating this tedious step.

 ``` sh {eval=FALSE}
 snakemake \